How to Become Certified for ACA Marketplace Sales with Federally Facilitated Marketplace (FFM) Training

 Finishing Up

-Review the appropriate agreements you will be requested to sign after finishing the training and successfully passing your exams.
-After accepting the agreement, you’ll be redirected back to the CMS Enterprise Portal where you’ll navigate to your completion certificates.
+Review the appropriate agreements and sign them after finishing the training and successfully passing your exams.
+After accepting the agreement, you’ll be redirected back to the CMS Enterprise Portal, where you’ll navigate to your completion certificates.
 You can print out your certificates, which will include information such as your name, NPN(s), the market segment(s), the plan year, and the date you completed your FFM registration.
 You can also track your registration statuses on the Agent and Broker Marketplace Registration Tracker page.

 You’ll also want to confirm you’re certified by finding your information on the Agent and Broker FFM Registration Completion List (RCL).
 Both sites may take up to one or two days for your correct information to be updated and displayed in their databases.

-For a detailed breakdown of each of the aforementioned steps, as well as an extensive list of helpful resources, please refer to this presentation on CMS’ website.
+For a detailed breakdown of each of the aforementioned steps, as well as an extensive list of helpful resources, please refer to this presentation from CMS.

 What’s Next?